 * Exterior paint – 65%

 * Main floor family room addition – 51%

 * Basement renovation – 49%

 * Furnace/heating system replacement – 48%

-According to another study (Prepare to Sell by HomeGain.com in California) smaller changes to a home can also reap hefty rewards.
-Any addition that brightens your home (such as new light fixtures) should be returned in the selling price by an average 84% of the cost of the renovation.
+According to another study (Prepare to Sell by HomeGain.com in California), smaller changes to a home can also reap hefty rewards.
+Any addition that brightens your home (such as new light fixtures) should be returned at the selling price by an average of 84% of the cost of the renovation.

 The HomeGain study also suggests cleaning and de-cluttering (594% return) and landscaping (266% return).